ThosRTanner/notepad-pp-linter/README.md

 # Notepad++ Linter++

-This is a fork of the 'linter' plugin for notepad++ from deadem which provides realtime code checks of a file with any checkstyle-compatible linter: jshint, eslint, jscs, phpcs, csslint etc.
+This plugin provides realtime code checks of a file with any checkstyle-compatible linter: jshint, eslint, jscs, phpcs, csslint etc.

+It is a fork of both:
+- the 'linter' plugin by deadem
+- the now defunct jslintnpp plugin by Martin Vladic.

 ![Document window](/img/1.jpg?raw=true)